 The truth is that opiate and opioid withdrawal symptoms can be severe, and attempting an opiate detox without the assistance of an experienced medical professional can lead to failure.
 Medical detox is the safest and most effective way to wean yourself off opiates.

-Moreover, medical drug detox from opiates can help you rid your body of illicit or prescription opioids and is the first step in addiction treatment.
+Moreover, a medically assisted drug detox from opiates can help you rid your body of illicit or prescription opioids and is the first step in addiction treatment.

 What Are Opiates?